 1. Diversify revenue

-Diversifying your revenue will give you multiple revenue streams and keep your cash flow stable.
-It would be beneficial to have a recession-proof product or service on hand during difficult times.
-This would give you a steady income with an increasing user base.
+It would be beneficial to have a recession-proof product or service on hand during difficult economic times.
+This would give you a steady income.

 2. Reduce your expenses